Bharath1905/node-mongo-crud-app/README.md

-# node-mongo-crud-app
+# Node.js and MongoDB RESTful Web Service
-A simple RESTful web service using Node.js, Express, and MongoDB for managing people records.
-Features include Create, Read, Update, and Delete (CRUD) operations with EJS templates for server-side rendering.
+This is a RESTful web service built using Node.js, Express, and MongoDB.
+It allows users to perform basic CRUD (Create, Read, Update, Delete) operations on a collection of people.
+The project demonstrates the use of server-side rendering with EJS templates and basic CSS styling for a better user interface.
+#Features